nekocode/Items/README.md

 ## Usage

 Firstly, create a new `Item` class.
-It help create the itemView and bind data to it, just like the behavior of `ViewHolder`.
+It can help create the itemView and bind data to the view, just like the behavior of `ViewHolder`.
 It is pluggable and can be used for every `ItemPool`(`RecyclerView`).
-Note that the generic type argument in class declaration means the binding data type of this item.
+Please note that the generic type argument in class declaration define the binding data type of this item.

 ```java
 public class TestItem extends Item<String> {